pyeventsourcing/eventsourcing/docs/topics/domain.rst

             state["d"] = False

-If the value objects used by your events also change, you may also need to define new transcodings with new names.
-Simply register the new transcodings after the old, and use a modified ``name`` value for the transcoding.
-In this way, the existing encoded values will be decoded by the old transcoding, and the new instances of the value object class will be encoded with the new version of the transcoding.
+If the value object classes used by your events have also been adjusted, you may also need to define new transcodings with new names.
+Simply register the new transcodings after the old transcodings, and use a modified ``name`` value for the new transcoding.
+In this way, the already encoded values will be decoded by the old transcoding, and the new instances of the value object class will be encoded and decoded with the new version of the transcoding.

 In order to support forward compatibility as well as backward compatibility, so that consumers designed for old versions will not be broken by modifications, it is advisable to restrict changes to existing types to